• Skip to primary navigation

 What is a Christmas charcuterie?

-I've got just the solution for your holiday snacking needs -- this dessert charcuterie board filled with lots of cookies, candies, fruits, and everything salty, tangy, and sweet!
-It's the best way to showcase all the holiday treats you've been working on this season, and such a fun, festive way to keep your Christmas crew happy!
+I've got just the solution for your holiday snacking needs -- this simple dessert charcuterie board filled with lots of cookies, candies, fruits, and everything salty, tangy, and sweet!
+It's the easy way to satisfy your sweet tooth and showcase all the holiday treats you've been working on this season.
+Definitely the best way to keep your Christmas crew happy!

 What is usually on a charcuterie board?